 By adding some color to your outdoor shindig (specifically the patriotic colors of red, white, and blue), you can also infuse tons of nutrients into those BBQ offerings that will leave you feeling just as bright as those fireworks.
 Which makes these healthy recipes both festive and flavorful.

 Walk into any farmer’s market or store and you’ll find a number of fruits, vegetables and seafood with colors that truly represent the rainbow.
 Turns out, by “eating the rainbow” or “eating the American flag,” you can introduce tons of antioxidants into your system.
-Below, you’ll find two of The Best Healthy Red, White and Blue Recipes for 4th of July BBQs.
+Below, you’ll find two of The Best Red, White and Blue Healthy Recipes for 4th of July BBQs.

 Vanilla Berry Chia Parfait